Server Overview¶

 An

-is a global identifier put on a claim by the client; you’ll see in in may examples on other pages, eg. a Give in transactions.
-It is optional; if not supplied, thehandleId
+identifieris a global identifier put on a claim by the client; you’ll see in in may examples on other pages, eg. a Give in transactions.
+It is optional; if not supplied, thehandleIdis typically useful as a global ID for the claim.
+But in this server theidentifieris only used on inputs; subsequent references should be explicit identifiers likehandleIdorlastClaimId.A

-is an internal DB ID for every claim submitted.
-It is often used for thelastClaimId
+jwtIdis an internal DB ID for every claim submitted.
+It is often used for thelastClaimId.

 The server maintains control of visibility for users via the network endpoints.